pminmin/RoomAI/roomai/README.md

         turn                       = None
         ## players[turn] takes a action
         ## turn = 0 or turn = 1 (turn is in [0,1])
+        ## Kuhn Poker is a game with two players

         first                      = None
         ## player[first] firstly t a action